-Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past, Her Thoughts
+Steve Stephens’ Ex Joy Lane Finally Gives Statement About Their Past

 — ????Wayne Dupree (@WayneDupreeShow) April 17, 2017

 When Steve Stephens did this, the video went viral on Facebook right away.
-Joy Lane is now revealing that she is the ex-girlfriend of Steve.
-They are now searching for Steve in a huge manhunt after claiming to have killed at least a dozen people, but so far police have not found any more bodies that are linked to him.
+Joy Lane is now revealing that she is Steve’s ex-girlfriend.
+They are now searching for Steve in a huge manhunt after Stephens claimed to have killed at least a dozen people, but so far, police have not found any more bodies that are linked to him.

-Joy Lane actually sent in a text message to CBS News giving her statement.
+Joy Lane sent in a text message to CBS News to give her statement.
 This is the only time she has revealed her relationship with Steve so far.
 Here is what Joy had to say.

 “We had been in a relationship for several years.
 I am sorry that all of this has happened.
 My heart & prayers goes out to the family members of the victim(s).
 Steve really is a nice guy… he is generous with everyone he knows.
 He was kind and loving to me and my children.
 This is a very difficult time for me and my family Please respect our privacy at this time.”

 It sounds like Joy Lane is hoping to be left alone and is no longer with Steve.
-He might end up reaching out to her at some point, but if Joy has heard from him so far she isn’t speaking out.
-She might have simply told police if this occurred though.
+He might end up reaching out to her at some point, but if Joy has heard from him so far, she isn’t speaking out.
+However, she might have simply told police if her ex-boyfriend did reach out to her.

 If you live in or anywhere near Cleveland, please stay indoors!
 A man identified as Steve Stephens, is considered armed and dangerous! pic.twitter.com/NZRLtepmoq